awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-data-endpoints.md

         System.out.println("Done");
     }
 ```
 To print the endpoint data in a readable format, this example uses the Google GSON library to convert the `EndpointResponse` object to a JSON string\.
-For the full SDK example, see [LookupEndpoint\.java](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javav2/example_code/pinpoint/src/main/java/com/example/pinpoint/LookupEndpoint.java/) on [GitHub](https://github.com/)\.

 ------
 #### [ HTTP ]